andreyosintsev/crossw/README.md

 2023/24/06
 BOARD:
 - Hints for the current table are implemented.
-Now you can press "Hint" to pain one valid cell.
+Now you can press "Hint" to fill one valid cell.

 WEBSITE:
 - Some layout changes, the beginning of responsive layout.